lumagateinc/MovoSuite/docs/README.md

 > **Note**: MovoSuite sends a command for each device after approval and initial batch of non-approved apps, rather than waiting for the devices to report back before sending the email.
 The message is sent only after the last app in the list has been provided.

-#### Generate the Office 365 Originator ID<!-- omit in toc -->
+#### Generate the Office 365 Provider ID<!-- omit in toc -->

 While still in the Email configuration area, we will generate the Office 365 Provider (Originator) ID.
 This establishes a trust foundation for Outlook to fetch the latest information for the email from MovoSuite for notifications related to app approval and app procurement workflows.

-1. You will click the **Create Originator ID** button.
+1. You will click the **Create Provider ID** button.
 This will take you to the [**Actionable Email Developer Dashboard**](https://outlook.office.com/connectors/oam/publish) where you can generate this ID.
 You will need the three items listed under the textbox in Figure 17.

     ![001](images/cfg_email_origid.png)

-    Figure X. The Office 365 Originator ID
+    Figure X. The Office 365 Provider ID

 2. You will now provide answers to the following items: